 A Short Guide on Certificate of Analysis

-Know what a certificate of analysis is, its importance, and how to make your own.
+Know what a certificate of analysis is, and its importance.
+Learn how to get a COA and create one.

 What is a Certificate of Analysis?

-A Certificate of Analysis (COA) is a document that communicates the results of a scientific test done on a product such as food or drugs.
-The COA also lists the chemicals used in the product’s manufacturing and testing and is created to ensure all important regulations are met and complied with.
+COA stands for Certificate of Analysis, which is a document that details the results of a laboratory test done on a product such as food or drugs.
+The COA also lists the chemicals used in the product’s manufacturing and testing and is created to ensure all important regulations are complied with and conform to customer requirements.

 Purpose and Benefits